ibrae/p-value-and-alpha-value/README.md

 - State the alternative hypothesis
 #  Compare the p-value to the alpha value based on the comparison.
 - State whether you reject or fail to reject the null hypothesis.
+# Follow main.py file for step by step procedure